 [Click here for more detailed table]

-Three billion disposable nappies are thrown away every year in the UK – that’s a lot of waste to end up in landfill or, even worse, in the sea.
-The estimated cost of disposal for landfilled disposable nappies (which make up 4 per cent of all landfilled domestic waste) is £40 million.
-A lot of money could be saved if parents went back to reusable terry nappies, an established and environmentally-friendly alternative.
+Three billion disposable nappies are thrown away every year in the UK – or 8 million every day – that’s a lot of waste to end up in landfill or, even worse, in the sea.
+Nappies can take hundreds of years to degrade, so reusable cloth nappies are a good environmentally-friendly alternative.

-The main disposable nappy brands are Procter & Gamble’s Pampers and Kimberly- Clark’s Huggies.
+The main disposable nappy brand in the UK is Procter & Gamble’s Pampers and most supermarkets now offer their own brands.
 The bulkiest component of disposable nappies (or diapers, as they are known in the US) is paper pulp fluff, the rising demand for which is beginning to threaten old-growth forests in Canada, Scandinavia and the Baltic states.
 Valuable wetlands, moors and meadows risk being destroyed in the quest for new plantations.

 Other components of nappies include plastics and chemicals derived from nonrenewable sources.
 There is controversy about the safety of some commonly-used chemicals such as the absorbing agent sodium polyacrylate.
 Babies with sensitive skin may react to absorbent gels.

 The average baby gets through about 5,000 nappies on his or her way to being potty trained.
 Disposables are commonly binned or, much worse, flushed away.
 Putting them in the bin without first cleaning off waste is unhygienic and, though few people know it, actually illegal.
 Chucking them down the toilet happens far too commonly, and they can cause serious maintenance problems in sewers and sewage farms.
-Many of them also end up in the sea: a Marine Conservation Society report found an average of between one and two washed up disposable nappies per kilometre of shoreline surveyed.
+Many of them also end up in the sea.

 The nappy debate